 We fear chemical and environmental toxins.
 However, an overload of emotional toxins in our bodies may do even more damage to our health.
 We may feel helpless about our ability to control our polluted air and rivers, but we can control the amount of emotional blockages and unresolved angst that can suffocate and overwhelm our body.
-Many don't realize the impact that our emotions have on our physical health.
+Many don't realize the impact that our emotions can have on our physical health.

-Pain always has an emotional component.
+Pain has an emotional component.
 If you hurt emotionally there is a good chance you may hurt physically.
 So focusing on improving your emotional environment from the inside can create a healthier mind/body.
 Once we are able to resolve things like inner conflict, guilt, shame, anger, or fear and neutralize the root cause many people experience a significant decrease in pain.
 In some cases it may completely disappear.

 I can help you create a home inside yourself that makes you feel powerful, safe, supported and loved.
 When you can learn to do this your body will respond with feelings of wellness and calm.